-For more inspiration on what to say when you pop the question—besides the obvious—check out this excellent post courtesy of Martha Stewart Weddings.
+For more inspiration on what to say when you pop the question, check out this excellent post by Kiss Me in Paris.

 Why propose in Paris?

-Look, it may sound a touch cliché, but you should propose in Paris because it’s undeniably the most romantic city in the universe.
+Then again, Paris is undeniably the most romantic city in the universe.

 - whispering sweet nothings into your sweetheart’s ear over a dreamy picnic in the Luxembourg Gardens